grafana/jsonnet-libs/helloworld-observ-lib/README.md

 # Hello world observ lib

-This lib can be used as a starter of modular observ lib.
+This lib can be used as a starter template of modular observ lib.

 ## Import